TransportServer resources

 • Structural validation by the kubectl and Kubernetes API server.

-• Comprehensive validation by the Ingress Controller.
+• Comprehensive validation by NGINX Ingress Controller.

 Structural Validation